You are viewing a story from harrypotterfanfiction.com

-Horatio laughed piteously, “Oh yeah, be prepared for meeting Freya, but not for stopping yourself from being a parent at sixteen.”
-By the end of the sentence Horatio had raised his voice loudly in horror at the prospect of fatherhood, and he wasn’t even the one who was going through it.
+Horatio laughed piteously as Louis removed his feet from Louis’ lap.,lap.
+“Oh yeah, be prepared for meeting Freya, but not for stopping yourself from being a parent at sixteen.”
+By the end of the sentence, Horatio had raised his voice loudly in horror at the prospect of fatherhood, and he wasn’t even the one who was going through it.

 Louis heard him tut loudly as he walked away, slamming the compartment door shut behind him.

-Louis wasn’t in the mood for the feast at school upon their return; neither had, it seemed, was Freya, who picked at her food the whole time, only speaking to others when spoken to.
-They hadn’t had much time to talk on the train as Freya was sitting with her friends; Louis only hoped that they could have a talk later on.
+Louis wasn’t in the mood for the feastatfeast at school; neither, was Freya, who picked at her food the whole time, only speaking to others when spoken to.
+They hadn’t had much time to talk on the train as Freya was sitting with her friends.

 “Are you okay?”
 Louis asked, pulling Freya closer to him.
 She had her face buried into his shoulder and her hair was covering her face, but he could tell that she seemed upset.

-“My stomach is cramping,” Freya told him, causing Louis to stiffen slightly.
+“My stomach hurts,” Freya told him, causing Louis to stiffen slightly.
 What if there was something wrong and she needed to go to the hospital wing?

 “You should go to the hospital wing,” Louis suggested, leaning back and looking down at her, concern written all over his face.
 “What if something is wrong?”

-Freya looked up at him and Louis could see the tears in her eyes, her eyes widened in horror at his words and she shook her head at him as a tear fell down her face.
+Freya looked up at him, Louis could see the tears in her eyes as they widened in horror at his words.
+She shook her head at him as a tear fell down her face.

 “No, I can’t.
 Not yet, please?” she pleaded to him in a whisper.
 Louis gave a sigh as he nodded his head at her; Freya seemed to calm down slightly.
 Louis wiped her tear away from her face and looked at her sadly.

-“We’ll be fine,” Freya said, moving her head back down to Louis’s shoulder, “I just need to go to sleep.
-My head is pounding.”
+“We’ll be fine,” Freya said, moving her head back down to Louis’s shoulder.
+“I might go to sleep soon.
+My head is beginning to hurt.”

 Louis repressed a sigh as he looked over at Horatio, who was now watching him.
 His eyebrows were raised at Louis and Louis ignored him, knowing that Horatio was itching to tell Freya to go to the Hospital Wing.
 Louis was grateful that he had kept silent; he didn’t need Horatio and Freya fighting on top of everything else.